JuliyaMiller/blog-react/README.md

 __________________________________________________________________________________________________________

 api/

-api-user.js - create request to API
++ api-user.js - create request to API

 __________________________________________________________________________________________________________

 hooks/

-useData.js - takes the path of the request and makes a request to the server, returning the received data
++  useData.js - takes the path of the request and makes a request to the server, returning the received data

 ___________________________________________________________________________________________________________

-Blog.js - Site routing
+Blog.js

 user/

-UsersList.js - container for displaying information for all users
++  UsersList.js - container for displaying information for all users

-UserItem.js - component for displaying short info about user on UsersList.js
++  UserItem.js - component for displaying short info about user on UsersList.js

-UserItem.js - component for displaying full info about selected user
++  UserItem.js - component for displaying full info about selected user